 Submission of registration for the annual Satellites & Education Conference or membership application automatically adds your e-mail address to the mailing list unless you opt out at the time of submission.
 Individuals may request subscription at any time by visiting the E-Blast Request page of our web site.
 Subscription to the mailing list is free of charge.

-Mailing list members can unsubscribe at any time by visiting https://www.SatEd.org/mailman/listinfo/SEA-News_SatEd.org, entering the e-mail address and clicking Unsubscribe.
+Mailing list members can unsubscribe at any time using the link in the footer of an e-Blast message to the mailing list or by sending an e-mail message to SEA.Newsletter@satEd.org with UNSUBSCRIBE in the subject line.
 The e-mail address will be removed from the mailing list immediately.

 The SEA Photographer records images of candid and posed scenes of conference activities.
 The images may be used for news and educational purposes by the Satellite Educators Association.
 By registering for the conference, you grant permission for pictures that include your image to be so made and used.